techieonix/pro-javascript-backend/README.md

 ### express-fileupload

-This package is use to send and get files(like images) in request and response
+This package is use to send and get files(like images) in request and response.
+After passing this as a middleware, there is a field added to the request object, `req.files`.

 - `file.mv(path, errorHandler)` = This method is use to move file to the desired path.